wangziqi2013/wangziqi2013.github.io/_posts/2019-09-27-forgivetm.markdown

 it is assumed that proper permissions have been acquired).
 In addition, ForgiveTM adds a table which records the tags of lines with the "L" bit set.
 A new tag will be added to the table when the line is to be modified by a store instruction if the table still has an empty slot.
 We postpone the discussion of table overflow to later paragraphs.
-The last change made by ForgiveTM is a predictor which gives hint on whether a cache line should be exposed lazily or not based on the number of aborts incurred by that line.
+The last change made by ForgiveTM is a predictor which gives hints on whether a cache line should be exposed lazily or not based on the number of aborts incurred by that line.
 The predictor is used to reduce the amount of storage required to store all lazily acquired lines.

+ForgiveTM works as follows.
+The bahavior of load instructions does not change as in the baseline system.
+Coherence protocol and conflict detection rule is also unmodified, i.e. the transaction aborts if the core receives a request for conflicting permissions from another core.
+This